 We've designed this package of three trails to be a step up from the First Timer's Package we began offering.
-The idea is the same-three trips over three days, difficulty level increasing a bit each day, different areas for different scenery every day, and the same companions and trail officials throughout.
+The idea is the same - three trips over three days, difficulty level increasing a bit each day, different areas for different scenery every day, and the same companions and trail officials throughout.
 If you did the First Timer's last year, and want to step up, here you are!
 If you are new to this concept, yet want an intermediate experience at Easter Jeep Safari without the hassle of planning your different trail days, well, here you go!

-This package will start with our Deadman's Point Trail (Rated 3) for its first day (Tuesday, March 27th).
-(For complete description of the trail see page 92).
-Day two features the Sevenmile Rim Trail (Rated 4) (Wednesday, March 28th).
-(For complete description of the trail see page 112).
+Day 1 This package will start with Deadman Point Trail (Rated 3) for its first day (Tuesday, April 7th).
+(For complete description of the trail, see page 74).
+Day 2 features the Sevenmile Rim Trail (Rated 4) (Wednesday, April 8th).
+(For complete description of the trail, see page 102).
 The first half of this trail will allow you to get a bird's eye view of the Copper Ridge Trail's beginning section, all the while offering more and different 4wd challenges.

-The second half moves away from the rim of Sevenmile and into Courthouse Pasture for additional 4 wheeling fun and abundant scenery as well.
-Day three features the Fins & Things trip (Rated 4)(Thursday, march 29th), a slick rock jeeper's delight!
-(For complete description of this trail see page 110).
+The second half moves away from the rim of Sevenmile and into Courthouse Pasture for additional 4 wheeling fun and abundant scenery as well rock jeeper's delight!
+(For complete description of this trail, see page 96).
 This trip is close to town and introduces jeepers to the fantastic traction slickrock fins and domes offer.
 Boy, and talk about scenery!
 The La Sal Mountains form a nearby backdrop for many of your slickrock adventure pictures.
 Just be careful to keep your eyes on the trail because your passengers are going to be marveling over the views.